-Your child will learn, play and grow alongside charismatic teachers.
-The atmosphere will be experiential and participatory, and students will eventually feel as accountable to themselves and to one another as they are to their teacher.
+In elementary school and middle school at Blyth Academy, your child will learn, play and grow alongside charismatic teachers.
+Our classroom atmosphere will be experiential and participatory.
+Students will eventually feel as accountable to themselves and to one another as they are to their teacher.

 The sense of community here is palpable, and at the same time, each child’s experience is more personalized than could ever be possible in traditional classrooms with 20 or more students.

-Through Blyth Academy’s Middle Years Program, we work to reach all students, igniting interests, building skills, and creating the strongest base possible for them to flourish in high school and beyond.
+Through Blyth Academy’s Middle Years Program, we work to reach all our students.
+We ignite interests, build skills, and create the strongest base possible for them to flourish in high school and beyond.

 We are able to personalize your child’s education based on his or her individual learning styles, interests, and academic levels.
-This allows students to work at a pace that is comfortable enough to build confidence, but also one which allows teachers to ensure that all students are appropriately challenged in their learning wherever they may be.
+This allows students to work at a pace that is comfortable enough to build confidence but also ensures that all students are appropriately challenged in their learning.

-Our teachers are all certified by the Ontario College of Teachers and many have post graduate degrees — but that is just the beginning.
-We select our teachers not only for their qualifications, but at least as much for their empathy, enthusiasm and dedication to their students’ success.
+Our teachers are all certified by the Ontario College of Teachers and many have postgraduate degrees.
+We select our teachers for their qualifications as well as their empathy, enthusiasm and dedication to their students’ success.

-Blyth Academy follows the curriculum expectations set out by the Ontario Ministry of Education.
-From this strong academic base, we integrate student interests, experiential hands on learning activities within and beyond our walls, and an empathetic approach to teaching and learning.
+Blyth Academy follows the middle and elementary school curriculum expectations set out by the Ontario Ministry of Education.
+From this strong academic base, we integrate student interests, experiential hands-on learning activities within and beyond our walls, and an empathetic approach to teaching and learning.
 We have developed a strategy for incorporating literacy and numeracy across the curriculum in an effort to support the provincial mandate to improve student achievement in these essential skills.

 Our program is coherent and integrated, allowing for learning opportunities in literacy and numeracy throughout the school day, no matter which subject class students are in.